cwfletcher/oisa/README.md

-# RISC-V Project Template
+# RISC-V BOOM Project Template

+**Work in Progress**

-This is a starter template for your custom RISC-V project.
-It will allow you to leverage the Chisel HDL and RocketChip SoC generator to produce a RISC-V SoC with MMIO-mapped peripherals, DMA, and custom accelerators.
+This is a starter template for your own RISC-V BOOM project.

+BOOM is a superscalar, out-of-order processor that implements RISC-V RV64G ISA.

+## Submodules and Subdirectories

+## Getting Started

+# THE REMAINDER OF THIS FILE IS COPIED FROM PROJECT-TEMPLATE

+Original source is from (https://github.com/ucb-bar/project-template).

 ## Getting started